tfranssen/SmartPark/README.md

 Write image to SD card using Balena Etcher

 ## Step 3: Boot PI and innitial config
-Boot RockPI, find IP address on your router or by using NMAP `nmap 192.168.178.0/24`
+Boot RockPI, find IP address on your router or by using NMAP `nmap -T4 -F 192.168.178.0/24`
 Change Root password
 Make new user